doctor-phil/network/README.md

 # network

+## Project Description
+  This project aims to provide a library of services for network related activities.

 This package contains 4 files, not including this README.
 One is the Makefile which contains the compilation directive for the C program.

 The library header file network.h defines the class Scalefree for a scalefree network.
 Within this header file is the definition of the Scalefree() constructor which uses the Barabasi-Albert model of preferential attachment to draw a network with a scale-free degree distribution.